celalcakiroglu/tsc/_build/html/_sources/CoutteOpenFoam.txt

 **Couette Flow**

-Inside the 'home/username/OpenFOAM' folder create a new folder called 'Couette'.
-Then, inside the 'Couette' folder create three more folders called '0', 'constant' and 'system'.
-The '0' folder will contain the initial velocity and pressure conditions, the 'constant' folder will contain the mesh description and material properties and the 'system' folder will contain some solver parameters which will be explained on examples in the subsequent sections.
+Inside the *home/username/OpenFOAM* folder create a new folder called *Couette*.
+Then, inside the *Couette* folder create three more folders called *0*, *constant* and *system*.
+The *0* folder will contain the initial velocity and pressure conditions, the *constant* folder will contain the mesh description and material properties and the 'system' folder will contain some solver parameters which will be explained on examples in the subsequent sections.

 **Definition of the simulation domain and the mesh properties:** The Couette flow will be simulated by taking a strip from the infinite fluid between the plates.
 The long side of this strip is 4 m long in x-direction, its height is equal to 2h=0.2 m and its depth is equal to 0.01 m.
 The geometry of this finite strip is shown in Figure 2.